 Sports betting in Freehold, New Jersey, is right around the corner, especially now that the state has formally authorized area casinos and racetracks to open up their sports betting lounges.
-Atlantic City might get the most press when it comes to New Jersey’s new sportsbook services, but the Freehold Raceway sportsbook promises to be just as good as these, with the added benefit of live horse racing on-site.
+Atlantic City might get the most press when it comes to New Jersey’s new sportsbook services, but the Freehold Raceway sportsbook promises to be just as good as the AC options, with the added benefit of live horse racing on-site.
 That said, the rollout has been slow, and the Freehold Raceway is currently the only NJ venue that doesn’t yet have operational on-site sports wagering.

 Freehold Raceway in Freehold, NJ, is the oldest horse racing track in America, as it has been in constant operation since the 1830s.
 While it doesn’t offer Thoroughbred racing, Freehold Raceway has always been synonymous with harness racing, and the Cane Pace – the first leg of the Triple Crown of Harness Racing for Pacers – has been held there annually since 1955.
 (The other two legs of the harness racing Triple Crown are the Little Brown Jug in Delaware and the Messenger Stakes in New York.)

-Now that the Professional and Amateur Sports Protection Act of 1992 (PASPA) has been officially overturned by the US Supreme Court, sports betting in Freehold should be live before the end of the year.
-Unfortunately, due to various logistics hurdles, Freehold Raceway will not have their sportsbook up and running in time for the start of the 2018-2019 NFL season, though it should be implemented well before the league’s playoff picture starts to take shape this winter.
-While management has been mum about timeline specifics for the Freehold sportsbook, Chris McErlean, a VP at Penn National Gaming (which is the co-owner of Freehold Raceway) released the following statement:
+Now that the Professional and Amateur Sports Protection Act of 1992 (PASPA) has been officially overturned by the US Supreme Court, sports betting in Freehold should be live before the end of 2019.
+Unfortunately, due to various logistics hurdles, Freehold Raceway is lagging behind the rest of the state in finally opening its sportsbook to the public, though the venue should have a sports wagering lounge opened before the 2019-2020 NFL season gets underway in September.
+While management has been mum about timeline specifics for the Freehold sportsbook, Freehold co-owner Penn National Gaming understands the importance of getting things started in time for the lucrative pro football season.

-Hopefully, McErlean is right, and the Freehold sportsbook won’t be so late to the party as to disrupt the overwhelmingly positive potential of sports wagering at the venue going forward.
-As long as they have odds and lines in time for the NFL playoffs (as well as the NBA holiday season and the MLB postseason), things should go extremely smoothly.
-After all, New Jersey waited 25 years for land-based sports betting to be legalized, so another month or two shouldn’t hurt.
+Hopefully, the Freehold sportsbook won’t be so late to the party this year as to disrupt the overwhelmingly positive potential of sports wagering at the venue going forward.
+As long as they have odds and lines in time for the NFL season, things should go smoothly enough.
+After all, New Jersey waited 25 years for land-based sports betting to be legalized, so another month or three shouldn’t hurt.

 - Freehold Raceway